Multi-Factor Authentication for Mobile Phones

 Passcodes can be entered silently to fulfill an authentication request by choosing the Enter a Passcode option.

 Help Enrolling a New Device

-If you need assistance with enrolling a new device in multi-factor authentication, please call IT Customer Care to help set it up.
+If you need assistance enrolling a new device in multi-factor authentication, please call the IT Service Desk to help set it up.
 718-817-3999.